abinit/abipy/docs/scripts_howto.rst

 AbiPy is interfaced with the phononwebsite_ project
-If you have already installed the python package from `github <https://github.com/henriquemiranda/phononwebsite>`_ you can export the ``PHBST.nc`` to JSON and then load the file via the web-interface.
+If you have already installed the python package from `github <https://github.com/henriquemiranda/phononwebsite>`_ it's possbile to export the ``PHBST.nc`` to JSON and then load the file via the web-interface.
 Alternatively, it's possible to automate the entire procedure with the :ref:`abiview.py` script.

 Use::